oracle-livelabs/pts/ai-vector-search-rag/introduction/introduction.md

 ### About Retrieval Augmented Generation (RAG)

+Retrieval-augmented generation (RAG) is a relatively new artificial intelligence technique that can improve the quality of generative AI by allowing large language models (LLMs) to tap additional data resources without retraining.
+Implementing RAG requires technologies such as vector databases, which allow for the rapid coding of new data and searches against that data to feed into the LLM.
-Oracle AI Vector Search capabilities can also help large language models (LLMs) deliver more accurate and contextually relevant results for enterprise use cases using retrieval-augmented generation (RAG) on your business data.
-Retrieval Augmented Generation (RAG) provides a way to optimize the output of an LLM with targeted, domain-specific information without modifying the underlying LLM model itself.
+Oracle AI Vector Search capabilities can help LLMs deliver more accurate and contextually relevant results for enterprise use cases using RAG on your business data.
+RAG provides a way to optimize the output of an LLM with targeted, domain-specific information without modifying the underlying LLM model itself.
 The targeted information can be more up-to-date than what was used to train the LLM and can be specific to a particular topic.
 That means the Generative AI system can provide more contextually appropriate answers to prompts and base those answers on your current data.

 [Regions with Generative AI](https://docs.oracle.com/en-us/iaas/Content/generative-ai/overview.htm#regions)

+### Objectives

+In this workshop, you will learn how to:
+* Upload files to OCI Object Storage using Oracle APEX
+* Import files into the database from OCI Object Storage
+* Work with LLMs imported inside Oracle Database
+* Split documents and vectorize the chunks
+* Perform AI Vector Search on text data
+* Execute RAG on text data using OCI Generative AI service

 ### Prerequisites